 In the first worksheet, join the words to form a compound word.
 Write the words and draw them, The words are hotdog, rainbow, matchstick, and popcorn.
 These words are easy and simple for the kids to draw.

 Read the words in the word box.
-Identify the pictures and then join both the pictures to form a compound word.
+Identify the pictures and then join both the pictures to form a new word.
 In this picture, the children will understand how two words come together to form a completely new word with a different meaning from its individual words.

 Read the words on the flip flops.
-Match the ones that form a compound word together.
+Match the ones that form a word together.
 The words are sunset, bathtub, hotdog, kidnap, and hilltop.

-In the last worksheet, match the pictures to form a compound word.
+In the last worksheet, match the pictures to form a longer word.
 This comprehensive pack will help children to chunk big words and read them.
 Children will be much more comfortable reading big words after understanding these words.
 These words build vocabulary and these interesting worksheets will complement this learning.

-This ‘compound words’ pack is a subscriber freebie.
+This pack is a subscriber freebie.